FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

+To compare the candidate splits, we train the CRNN of the previous Section using the three of them (in this case, with a learning rate of 1e-4 and no learning rate scheduling).
+Fig.~\ref{fig:exp_val} illustrates the learning curves (PR-AUC for train, validation, and evaluation) using each of the splits.
 We display 60 training epochs allowing validation and evaluation performance to roughly stabilise.
 From Fig.~\ref{fig:exp_val} and Table~\ref{tab:exp_val} several observations can be made.
-The left and middle plots of Figure~\ref{fig:exp_val} show the “uploader effect” (following the analogy of the “album effect” \cite{mandel2005song} or "artist effect" \cite{flexer2009album}) in which the classifier performs significantly better on validation when trained and validated on clips from the same uploader \textit{and} the same class (WC contamination).
-In Table~\ref{tab:exp_val}, it can be seen that the number of uploaders shared between train and validation is directly proportional to the validation-evaluation PR-AUC drop.
-In the cases of \textit{val\_random} and \textit{val\_is} we observe substantial performance drops, whereas with \textit{val} the performance drop is negligible.
-This demonstrates that, when contamination is considered and minimized, validation performance is a good proxy of evaluation performance---otherwise, it can be overly optimistic.
+In the left and middle plots of Fig.~\ref{fig:exp_val} (corresponding to \textit{val\_random} and \textit{val\_is}), validation performance is substantially better than evaluation performance.
+In these cases, the classifier is trained and validated on clips from the same uploader \textit{and} the same class (i.e., WC contamination).
+We call this the ``uploader effect" (following the analogy of the ``album effect" \cite{mandel2005song} or ``artist effect" \cite{flexer2009album}).
+In Table~\ref{tab:exp_val}, it can be seen that the number of uploaders shared between train and validation is positively correlated with the validation-evaluation PR-AUC drop.
+In the cases of \textit{val\_random} and \textit{val\_is} we observe substantial performance drops, whereas with \textit{val} the performance drop is very small.
+Results from Fig.~\ref{fig:exp_val} and Table~\ref{tab:exp_val} suggest that, when contamination is considered and minimized, validation performance is a good proxy of evaluation performance---otherwise, it can be overly optimistic.
 Consequently, if the model is tuned using the validation set it may occur that, depending on the type and amount of contamination, the tuning reflects model's ability to partially overfit train data rather than to generalise to unseen data.
-In addition, results indicate that the distinction between WC and BC contamination seems reasonable in the context of Freesound audio organized with a large vocabulary, confirming our initial hypothesis that WC is the most harmful type while BC has lesser impact (Sec. \ref{ssec:postpro}).
+In addition, our results indicate that the distinction between WC and BC contamination seems reasonable in the context of Freesound audio organized with a large vocabulary, confirming our initial hypothesis that WC is the most harmful type while BC has lesser impact (see App.~\ref{app:post_pro}).